Aaron-Speedy/WallpaperWorks/README.md

 Before you're able build WallpaperWorks, you'll have to provide a font and icon.
-To do this, first clone the repository and enter it (see instructions below).
-Then, create a ``resources`` directory in the project root and copy a font.ttf and favicon.ico of your liking into it.
+To do this, first clone the repository and enter it (see instructions below), then, create a ``resources`` directory in the project root and copy a ``font.ttf`` and ``favicon.ico`` of your liking into it.
 For the best experience, we recommend using an icon encoded at multiple sizes.
 You can convert a regular image to an ico file by going to [iconconverter.com](icoconverter.com), or by using the following [ImageMagick](imagemagick.org) command.

 ```sh